 Before obtaining regulatory approval for the sale of our product candidates, we must conduct extensive preclinical development, clinical trials to demonstrate the safety of our product candidates and clinical or animal trials to demonstrate the efficacy of our product candidates.
 Preclinical and clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 Success in preclinical testing and early clinical trials does not ensure that later clinical trials or animal efficacy studies will be successful, and interim results of a clinical trial or animal efficacy study do not necessarily predict final results.

 A failure of one or more of our clinical trials or animal efficacy studies can occur at any stage of testing.
 We may experience numerous unforeseen events during, or as a result of, preclinical testing and the clinical trial or animal efficacy study process that could delay or prevent our ability to receive regulatory approval or commercialize our product candidates, including:

-- regulators or institutional review boards may not authorize us to commence a clinical trial or conduct a clinical trial at a prospective trial site; - we may decide, or regulators may require us, to conduct additional preclinical testing or clinical trials, or we may abandon projects that we expect to be promising, if our preclinical tests, clinical trials or animal efficacy studies produce negative or inconclusive results; - we might have to suspend or terminate our clinical trials if the participants are being exposed to unacceptable health - regulators or institutional review boards may require that we hold, suspend or terminate clinical development for various reasons, including noncompliance with regulatory requirements; - the cost of our clinical trials could escalate and become cost prohibitive; - any regulatory approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render the product not commercially viable; - ullet we may not be successful in recruiting a sufficient number of qualifying subjects for our clinical trials; and - the effects of our product candidates may not be the desired effects or may include undesirable side effects or the product candidates may have other unexpected characteristics.
+- regulators or institutional review boards may not authorize us to commence a clinical trial or conduct a clinical trial at a prospective trial site; - we may decide, or regulators may require us, to conduct additional preclinical testing or clinical trials, or we may abandon projects that we expect to be promising, if our preclinical tests, clinical trials or animal efficacy studies produce negative or inconclusive results;

+- we might have to suspend or terminate our clinical trials if the participants are being exposed to unacceptable health risks; - regulators or institutional review boards may require that we hold, suspend or terminate clinical development for various reasons, including noncompliance with regulatory requirements; - the cost of our clinical trials could escalate and become cost prohibitive; - any regulatory approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render the product not commercially viable; - we may not be successful in recruiting a sufficient number of qualifying subjects for our clinical trials; and - the effects of our product candidates may not be the desired effects or may include undesirable side effects or the product candidates may have other unexpected characteristics.

+For example, the standard of care for the treatment of patients infected with hepatitis B is affecting our ability to recruit participants for our Phase II clinical trial, causing us to consider expanding or moving the program to sites around the world.
 In addition, because some of our current and future vaccine candidates contain live attenuated viruses, our testing of these vaccine candidates is subject to additional risk.
 For example, there have been reports of serious adverse events following administration of live vaccine products in clinical trials conducted by other vaccine developers.
 Also, for some of our current and future vaccine candidates, we expect to conduct clinical trials in chronic carriers of the disease that our product candidate seeks to prevent.
 There have been reports of disease flares in chronic carriers following administration of live vaccine products.